-This web-based guide helps faculty select and effectively use the tools that are best suited to what they want to accomplish and to their technology preferences.
-Choose something that’s quick, easy and does the basics or try something more advanced that enhances the student learning experience even more.
+This guide was developed to help CU-Boulder faculty select and effectively use the tools that are best suited to what they want to accomplish and to their technology preferences.
+Choose something that’s quick, easy and does the basics, or try something more advanced that could further enhance the student learning experience.
+If you need assistance using any of these technologies, contact email@example.com.

 Push a message to students